New babies and young children: support in South Australia

 Government of South Australia – Department for Education

 This Department oversees early childhood care and services in South Australia and manages the education system.
-The website has a directory to help you find a school or preschool in South Australia and information about curriculum and child care options in South Australia.
+The website has a directory to help you find a school or preschool in South Australia.
+It also has information about curriculum and child care options in South Australia.

 Government of South Australia – Department of Human Services